nmcb/scala-minio-client/README.md

 ### Pull Requests

 PRs are appreciated.
-During day to day development and to test local changes, start the MinIO server locally:
+During day to day development with local changes, you probably want to start a MinIO server locally:

 ```shell
 minio server ~/data --console-address localhost:9001